-THIS PROXY REVOKES ALL PRIOR PROXIES GIVEN BY THE UNDERSIGNED.
+PROXY

 THIS PROXY WILL BE VOTED AS DIRECTED.
-IF NO DIRECTIONS ARE GIVEN, THIS PROXY WILL BE VOTED "FOR" PROPOSAL NUMBERS 1 AND 2 (INCLUDING ALL SUB- PROPOSALS).
+IF NO DIRECTIONS ARE GIVEN, THIS PROXY WILL BE VOTED "FOR" PROPOSAL NUMBERS 1 AND 2 (INCLUDING ALL SUB-PROPOSALS).
 THE NRDC BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE FOLLOWING PROPOSALS (INCLUDING ALL SUB-PROPOSALS).

-1. To approve amendments to the Warrant Agreement, dated as of October 17, 2007, between NRDC and Continental Stock Transfer & Trust Company, which governs the terms of NRDC's outstanding warrants, in connection with the consummation of the transactions contemplated by the Framework Agreement, dated as of August 7, 2009, (as amended, the "Framework Agreement") by and between NRDC and NRDC Capital Management, LLC, a Delaware limited liability company ("NRDC Capital Management"), which, among other things, sets forth the steps to be taken by NRDC to continue its business as a corporation that will elect to qualify as a real estate investment trust for U.S. federal income tax purposes, commencing with its taxable year ending December 31, 2010, consisting of the following sub-proposals (the "Warrant Amendment Proposals"): 1A to provide that the exercise price of NRDC's warrants will be FOR AGAINST ABSTAIN increased to \$12.00 per share. £ £ £ 1B to provide that the expiration date of the warrants will be extended from October 17, 2011 to October 23, 2014.
-FOR £ AGAINST £ ABSTAIN £ 1C to provide that a warrantholder's ability to exercise warrants will be FOR AGAINST ABSTAIN limited to ensure that such holder's "Beneficial Ownership" or £ £ £ "Constructive Ownership," each as defined in NRDC's second amended and restated certificate of incorporation (as amended, the "charter"), does not exceed the restrictions contained in the charter limiting the ownership of shares of NRDC's common stock.
-1D to provide that the price at which NRDC's common stock must trade FOR AGAINST ABSTAIN before NRDC is able to redeem the warrants it issued in its initial £ £ £ public offering ("IPO") will be increased from \$14.25 to \$18.75.
+1. To approve amendments to the Warrant Agreement, dated as of October 17, 2007, between NRDC and Continental Stock Transfer & Trust Company, which governs the terms of NRDC's outstanding warrants, in connection with the consummation of the transactions contemplated by the Framework Agreement, dated as of August 7, 2009, (as amended, the "Framework Agreement") by and between NRDC and NRDC Capital Management, LLC, a Delaware limited liability company ("NRDC Capital Management"), which, among other things, sets forth the steps to be taken by NRDC to continue its business as a corporation that will elect to qualify as a real estate investment trust for U.S. federal income tax purposes, commencing with its taxable year ending December 31, 2010, consisting of the following sub-proposals (the "Warrant Amendment Proposals"): 1A to provide that the exercise price of NRDC's warrants will be increased to \$12.00 per share.
+FOR £ AGAINST £ ABSTAIN £ 1B to provide that the expiration date of the warrants will be extended from October 17, 2011 to October 23, 2014.
+FOR £ AGAINST £ ABSTAIN £ 1C to provide that a warrantholder's ability to exercise warrants will be limited to ensure that such holder's "Beneficial Ownership" or "Constructive Ownership," each as defined in NRDC's second amended and restated certificate of incorporation (as amended, the "charter"), does not exceed the restrictions contained in the charter limiting the ownership of shares of NRDC's common stock.
+FOR £ AGAINST £ ABSTAIN £ 1D to provide that the price at which NRDC's common stock must trade before NRDC is able to redeem the warrants it issued in its initial public offering ("IPO") will be increased from \$14.25 to \$18.75.
+FOR £ AGAINST £ ABSTAIN £ 1E to provide that the price at which NRDC's common stock must trade before NRDC is able to redeem the warrants it issued to NRDC Capital Management prior to NRDC's IPO will be increased from \$14.25 to (x) \$22.00, as long as they are held by NRDC Capital Management or its members, members of its members' immediate families or their controlled affiliates, or (y) \$18.75.
+FOR £ AGAINST £ ABSTAIN £

-1E to provide that the price at which NRDC's common stock must trade before NRDC is able to redeem the warrants it issued to NRDC Capital Management prior to NRDC's IPO will be increased from \$14.25 to (x) \$22.00, as long as they are held by NRDC Capital Management or its members, members of its members' immediate families or their controlled affiliates, or (y) \$18.75.
-FOR £ AGAINST £ ABSTAIN £ 2.
-To adjourn the special meeting to a later date or dates, if necessary, to permit further solicitation and vote of proxies if, at the time of the special meeting, NRDC is not authorized to consummate any of the Warrant Amendment Proposals or it otherwise appears that NRDC cannot consummate the transactions contemplated by the Framework Agreement by October 23, 2009.
-FOR £ AGAINST £ ABSTAIN £ MARK HERE FOR ADDRESS CHANGE AND NOTE AT RIGHT £ ASE MARK, DATE AND RETURN THIS PROXY PROMPTLY.
-ANY VOT ER A MATTER HAS REEN VOTED UPON WILL NOT BE COUNTED
+2. To adjourn the special meeting to a later date or dates, if necessary, to permit further solicitation and vote of proxies if, at the time of the special meeting, it appears that NRDC cannot consummate the transactions contemplated by Framework Agreement by October 23, 2009 or NRDC is not authorized to consummate any of the Warrant Amendment Proposals.
+FOR £ AGAINST £ ABSTAIN £ MARK HERE FOR ADDRESS CHANGE AN D NOTE AT RIGHT £ PLEASE MARK, DATE AND RETURN THIS PROXY PROMPTLY.
+ANY VOTES RECEIVED AFTER A MATTER HAS BEEN VOTED UPON WILL NOT BE COUNTED.
+Signature Signature Date